AtomsofConfusion/AtomsofConfusion.github.io/2016-program-study/instructions.md

 * If the subject wrote "error"/"segfault"/"infinite loop" we replaced it with `X`.
 * If the subject wrote "I gave up" we replaced it with `!`.

+The normalized data set is available [here](results_normalized.csv).
+Note: a raw, uncoded/unnormalized version is available above.

 #### Grading